LordPercivalXII/LP_XII_BalatroDeckSkin/README.md

 ## Art Style

-Do note that whatever is shown here may differ to what appears ingame, mainly due to scaling and asset size.
+Do note that whatever is shown here may differ to what appears ingame, mainly due to scaling and colours shown in game.

 ### Hearts